David Frum: Books and writing

 Frum's first book, Dead Right, was released in 1994.
 It "expressed intense dissatisfaction with supply-siders, evangelicals, and nearly all Republican politicians", according to a negative review by a Frum opponent, Robert Novak.
-Frank Rich of The New York Times described it as "the smartest book written from the inside about the American conservative movement," William F. Buckley, Jr. found it "the most refreshing ideological experience in a generation," and Daniel McCarthy of The American Conservative called it "a crisply written indictment of everything its author disliked about conservatism in the early '90s."
+Frank Rich of The New York Times described it as "the smartest book written from the inside about the American conservative movement".
+William F. Buckley, Jr. found it "the most refreshing ideological experience in a generation".
+In 2008, Daniel McCarthy of The American Conservative called it "a crisply written indictment of everything its author disliked about conservatism in the early '90s".

-He is also the author of What's Right (1996) and How We Got Here (2000), a history of the 1970s, which "framed the 1970s in the shadow of World War II and Vietnam, suggesting, 'The turmoil of the 1970s should be understood … as the rebellion of an unmilitary people against institutions and laws formed by a century of war and the preparation for war.'"
-Michael Barone of U.S. News & World Report praised How We Got Here, noting that "more than any other book … it shows how we came to be the way we are."
-John Podhoretz described it as "compulsively readable" and a "commanding amalgam of history, sociology and polemic."
+He is the author of What's Right (1996) and How We Got Here (2000), a history of the 1970s that "framed the 1970s in the shadow of World War II and Vietnam, suggesting, 'The turmoil of the 1970s should be understood... as the rebellion of an unmilitary people against institutions and laws formed by a century of war and the preparation for war.'"
+Michael Barone of U.S. News & World Report praised How We Got Here, noting that "more than any other book... it shows how we came to be the way we are".
+John Podhoretz described it as "compulsively readable" and a "commanding amalgam of history, sociology, and polemic."